Bricklayer's Nightmare

-Please have patience... it will take several minutes for the images to load.
+Have patience.
+It can take several minutes for the images to load on dialup.

 Pond scene.